Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 set Ravnur__ApiEndpoint=<RMS instance API endpoint>
 set Ravnur__ApiKey=<RMS instance API key>
 ```
-For Linux/Mac use "export" command.
+For Linux/Mac use the "export" command.
 If it is more convenient for you, you can set the corresponding settings in the appsettings.json file instead.

 5. Build and run the application:
 ```